 State law does extend the right to use force for the defense of one’s own person, other individuals and private property.

 The same strategy won’t necessarily work in different situations, which is why reviewing the evidence against you and learning a bit more about state law can help.
-Mounting a proactive defense is often better than pleading guilty for those accused of assault and battery offenses in California.
+Mounting a proactive criminal defense is often better than pleading guilty for those accused of assault and battery offenses in California.